July 6, 2025

 Assessing organizational readiness

 The first step involves conducting a thorough technical infrastructure assessment.
-Companies should analyze their systems
+Companies should analyze their systems for quantum opportunities and vulnerabilities.
+This evaluation must encompass:

 Current encryption algorithms and security protocols